-Our rating of KBC Bank covered bond program is reflected by our issuer rating opinion of KBC Group NV (Group) due to its group structure.
-CRA has affirmed the Long-term Issuer Rating of KBC Bank at 'A' in a Rating Update dated 29 November 2019.
-Responsible for this affirmation were primarily a result of its diversified business model and the stable performance in recent years despite having relatively high NPL ratio.
-For a more detailed overview of the issuer rating, please refer to the issuer rating report published on the webpage of Creditreform Rating AG.
+Our rating of KBC Bank NV covered bond program is reflected by our issuer rating opinion of KBC Group Bank due to its group structure.
+CRA has affirmed the Long-term rating of KBC Bank at A in a Rating Update dated 25.11.2020.
+The rating is due, among other things, to the strong and stable earnings ratios and good capitalization.
+On the other hand, the asset quality is average.
+The negative outlook is due to the strong increase in impairments, the significant exposure affected to loan payment deferrals and the overall great uncertainty caused by the Corona pandemic and the resulting negative impact on the bank.
+For a more detailed overview of the issuer rating, please refer to the webpage of Creditreform Rating AG.